 The 2019 vintage produced excellent Cabernet Sauvignon, which accounts for 93% of the blend; Petit Verdot and Malbec make up the rest.
 Of course, the grapes come from estate-grown vineyards, primarily Yountville in Oak Knoll District and Banca Dorada in Rutherford.

 The wine aged for 24 months in 100% new French oak casks.
 It has notes of dried rose petals with red and dark fruit, including blackberry, black cherry, black currant, and raspberry, alongside dark chocolate, vanilla, and spice from the new oak casks.
+There’s also sweet tobacco and delicate dried rose petals in this fantastic vintage.
 The wine is full-bodied and approachable, despite its youth.
 It has the potential to age for decades, if you can wait that long to enjoy it.
+It will certainly gain more complexity with time but is so approachable now.

 La Patiala’s founder, Kristen Shirley, hosted an exclusive dinner and tasting with Hepworth to unveil the 2019 Insignia in New York City.
 Read more about the event here, and be sure to sign up to stay in the know about our future events.